If These 11 Things Apply to You, You May Be Smarter Than You Think

 A study from the London School of Economics and Political Science suggests that people who tend to go to bed later have higher IQs.
 The researchers believe this is because of evolution.
 Nighttime meant danger, so our ancestors who chose to stay up and out late instead of sleep needed to be smart.

 Dr. Franssen adds that working late or outside the typical nine to five workday allows for more innovation and creative thought as there are fewer interruptions or demands, and different expectations.
 “A genius might choose to work at odd hours to improve creative thought,” she says.
 “Or more time spent on creative thought at odd hours might develop genius.”
-(Have trouble sleeping?
-Check out these sleep prescriptions for worriers.)

 You adapt easily